FAC8/READMES/Week5/redis-data-types/redis-data-types.md

-#Redis data structures 📚
+#Redis data types 📚

+__Redis is a fast in memory key-value data store.__

-__Redis is not a plain key-value store.
-It is a data structures server, supporting different kind of values.__
+Redis is not a plain key-value store as it supports different kind of values, not only strings.
-What this means is that usually key-value stores you associated string keys to string values, in Redis the value is not limited to a simple string, but can also hold more complex data structures.
+Usually key-value stores you associated string keys to string values, in Redis the value is not limited to a simple string, but can also hold more complex data structures.
 The following is the list of all the data structures supported by Redis, which will be covered separately in this README.

 ##Redis Keys 🔑
-(_Not a datatype but good to know_)
+These are the __key__ part of key-value.

 Redis keys are binary safe, this means that you can use any binary sequence as a key, from a string like "foo" to the content of a JPEG file.
 The empty string is also a valid key.